 I'm an Associate Professor in the Linguistics Department at the University of Washington.
-I am currently Acting Faculty Director of the UW Professional Master's Program in Computational Linguistics (CLMS).

 My research concentrates on the use of intonation in spoken dialog, and my interests range over natural language processing, spoken language systems, and human-computer interfaces.